amorri40/amorri40.github.io/pages/2017-06-07-Code-Data-Logger.md

 * Share files to get multiple people to help map out a rom

+### CDL versus Trace Logging

+* CDL is different than simply trace logging, in that you just care about how the rom is mapped out and a disassembly of it.
+Where as a trace logger is to give you an insight into what the registers and such, contain at the time of logging the disassembly.
+[1]

 ### How Code/Data Logger works

 * The CDL is mapped in real time, so you need to play the rom in an emulator from start to finish, to map it out.
 You need to do as much as possible: dieing, alternate paths, 2 players, secret areas etc